Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Applications

 \end{defn} The definition applies to models $\mathcal{M}^{\tinyh}$ and $\mathcal{M}^{\tinyi}$, where either $F$ and $\widetilde{F}$ both have support in $\overline{D}^{\tinyh}$ or both have support in $\overline{D}^{\tinyi}$.

 If a mechanism $(q,t)$ satisfies\footnote{As we assume the existence of densities, if (\ref{eq:rtm}) holds for almost all $\hat{v} > v$ then revenue monotonicity is satisfied.}

-then it satisfies revenue monotonicity, as its expected revenue under a cdf $\widetilde F$ is greater than equal to a first-order stochastically-dominated cdf $F$.\footnote{Note that IC and IR constraints do not involve the distribution of values; therefore, if $(q,t)$ is IC and IR under $F$ then it is IC and IR under $\widetilde F$.} Thus, if an optimal mechanism satisfies (\ref{eq:rtm}) then it is revenue monotone.
+then it satisfies revenue monotonicity, as its expected revenue under a cdf $\widetilde F$ is greater than equal to its expected revenue under a first-order stochastically-dominated cdf $F$.\footnote{Note that IC and IR constraints do not involve the distribution of values; therefore, if $(q,t)$ is IC and IR under $F$ then it is IC and IR under $\widetilde F$.} Thus, if an optimal mechanism satisfies (\ref{eq:rtm}) then it is revenue monotone.

-Since an optimal mechanism need not be revenue monotone, we ask the following question.
 Fix an IC mechanism $(q,t)$ and a pair of types $v,v'$.
 Are there sufficient conditions on $q(v)$ and $q(v')$ that imply $t(v) \ge t(v')$?
 We show that one such condition takes the form of majorization.
 We use this to derive new sufficient conditions for revenue monotonicity in both the models.